oat-im/pulsenet-udp/CPP-MANUAL.md

 )
 ```
 *   Use `GNUInstallDirs` for standard paths (`CMAKE_INSTALL_LIBDIR`, `CMAKE_INSTALL_INCLUDEDIR`, etc.).
-*   Don’t just slap `install(DIRECTORY include/)`.
+*   Don't just slap `install(DIRECTORY include/)`.
 Define your targets cleanly and export them properly using `install(EXPORT ...)` so consumers can use `find_package`.

-**You’re building libraries for consumption, not just throwing object files into a system directory.**
+**You're building libraries for consumption, not just throwing object files into a system directory.**

 ---